 BONUS!
 South Florida Beaches Near Miami

 Of course, the Miami area isn’t the only place in South Florida teeming with the best beaches.
-You will find some of the best beaches in Florida throughout the area.
-Some of the best beaches in South Florida popular include:
+You will find some of the best beaches in Florida throughout the area, including:

 - Hollywood Beach